safaama1/find-all-preperiodic-points/README.md

 HUTZ algorithm : https://arxiv.org/pdf/1210.6246.pdf ,
 Poonen hypothesis : https://arxiv.org/pdf/math/9512217.pdf
 <br/>
-In the test folder there's Jupyter Notebook file which has some python code to test the functions we added to Sage, in the file there is a graphs of some functions we chose .
+In the test folder there's Jupyter Notebook file which has some python code to test the functions we added to Sage ,we put the functions we wrote at the start of the file and after that we runed this functions on some dynamic systems we chose to show the graphs of the pre-periodic points    .
 <br/>
 <br/>